 One of the most famed locations in Majorca, this beautiful, arty and rather bohemian village, with stunning views of the ocean from its cobbled street setting, does attract tourists but is never too busy and the perfect place in Majorca for couples to enjoy a romantic break.

-There's a small beach, Cala Deia, a half-hour's walk away through olive groves, which offers excellent snorkelling and a summertime restaurant serving fresh seafood.
+There's a small beach, Cala Deia, a half-hour's walk through olive groves, which offers excellent snorkelling and a summertime restaurant serving fresh seafood.
 The town itself is crammed with cute eateries designed for dinner à deux, while the ancient lanes are best explored hand-in-hand.

-Those in search of dinky streets from where to start their tour should first head to the Casco Viejo (old town) before exploring the impressive Gothic sandstone cathedral, known as La Seu, which was worked on by Gaudi in the early twentieth century.
+Those in search of dinky streets from where to start their tour should first head to the Casco Viejo (old town) before exploring the impressive Gothic sandstone cathedral, known as La Seu, which was worked on by Gaudi in the early 20th century.